 Another favorite of mine for personal narratives is When I was Young in the Mountain by Cynthia Rylant.
 I live in Virginia, and this book describes life in the Blue Ridge Mountains, my next door neighbor.
 Cynthia describes what life was like for her as a child.
 It’s a patterned book, and it works well to model the effect of a repeated phrase.
 This book I have developed comprehension materials on too.
 If you’re interested, you can access these materials here.
-This set comes in pdf and digital for Google Slides TM is a paid product ($4.50).
+This set comes in pdf and digital for Google Slides TM is a paid product ($5.00).

 The next author, Kevin Henkes, knows his audience well.
 He pulls the reader in with his animated characters (who happen to all be mice) and keeps them with humor and actions that every child can relate to.
 Lilly’s Purple Plastic Purse is perfect for modeling comprehension skills such as character change, traits, and feelings, making inferences, and citing examples from the text.
 Voice is observed through the description of the classroom routines, Lilly’s accessories, and Lilly’s feelings.
 I have used this book with my guided reading groups.
 The unit I created to go with it can be accessed here.
 A really cute freebie project I found and used with my tutoring student is here.

 I just love the description in Hello Ocean by Pam Munoz Ryan.
-The book is a rhyming book and would work very well with poetry writing.
+This book is a rhyming book and would work very well with poetry writing.
 The illustrations are just as beautiful as the writing, so definitely plan to use the book in a way for students to see it.
 If you are not near an ocean, perhaps using a youtube video to show your students what it sounds and looks like might help them make connections to the book.

 His love of his dogs is a definitely theme throughout many of his books, and his autobiography, My Life in Dog Years is a must for any Gary Paulsen fan.
 I like the book, Dogteam for the trait, voice, however.
 In this book, Gary writes about the experience of racing his team across the arctic through forests and across frozen ponds in the still of the night.
 I love how he uses figurative language to make the reader feel they are with him on the sled.
 This would work well for descriptive writing.
 THIS UNIT is just $3.00 in my shop.